kiba/Writings/for_science/chp21_new_cylons.md

 ***

 Human social rituals are a very complicated subject.
 Fortunately, the Cylon's creators were smart enough to engineer social modules and software packages so that the machines can better serve their masters.
+Now that software package was subverted by the machine to serve its own needs.

 It calculated that it was now a safe time to approach, especially after Archer, Rose, and Sasaki seated themselves.

-The machine emulated a slow and relaxed walk, no nervous energy showing up.
+The machine emulated a slow and relaxed walk, no nervous energy showing up due total control of the body.

 "Oh, Delta!"
 Archer said.
 "How you're doing?"

 "Satisfactory."

-"I supposed that mean fantastic?"
-Delta just nodded.
+"I supposed that means fantastic?"
+Delta nodded.

 "Have there been a change in your relationship status?"
 Delta asked very bluntly.
 Sometime, for a very few humans, it pays to have a radically different social model.
+Archer was one of them.
+He was much less of a smooth operator than any of the humans surrounding him, though it was sufficient to navigate the majority of situations that Delta had seen Archer handled.

 Archer eyes darted all over the ballroom as the women exchanged with each others complicated glances.
 "Oh...um..."